jgooly/machine-learning-project/README.md

 ##          D    0    0    0  615    0
 ##          E    0    0    0    0  693
 ```
-The results indicate that this model very accurately predicts the correct classe.
-The 95% confidence interval for accuracy is between 999% and 100%.
+The results indicate that this model very accurately predicts the correct class.
+The 95% confidence interval for accuracy is about 100%.
 Later, we will test this model against the test set for the assignment to further validate the accuracy of the model.

 ## Out of Sample Error and Expectations
 This model is very accurate at predicting classe for this data set (nearly 100% accurate).
 I would expect the out of sample error for other similar data sets to be below this accuracy reported in the confusion matrix.
 I would closely monitor the accuracy on another data set and if accuracy is greately reduced, I would explore methods to reduce overfitting.